jimmycgz/dotfiles/README.md

 # dotfiles

-Config your terminal environment at anywhere for Ubuntu, CentOS!
+Clone your customized terminal environment to anywhere for Ubuntu, CentOS!

 ## Feature list
+* Auto detect Linux Distributions and MacOS
 * Intially setup your terminal environment
 * Config aliases
 * Install all neccessary tools for you